w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 `./target/production/polkadot --sync warp`

-Warp sync initially downloads the whole state of the latest finalized block, and the finality proofs from [GRANDPA](../learn/learn-consensus.md#finality-gadget-grandpa) for all validator set transitions from the genesis up until the latest era.
+Warp sync initially downloads the finality proofs from [GRANDPA](../learn/learn-consensus.md#finality-gadget-grandpa) and validates them and then downloads the state of the latest finalized block.
 After the warp sync, the node is ready to import the latest blocks from the network and can be used as a Validator.
 The blocks from genesis will be downloaded in the background.
 Check
 [this discussion](https://substrate.stackexchange.com/questions/334/what-kinds-of-sync-mechanisms-does-substrate-implement/)